 - Explore the traditional villages of the Cotswolds.

-- Visit Minster Lovell Hall and charming town of Bibury.
+- Visit Minster Lovell Hall and the charming town of Bibury.

 - The day will start in the beautiful Cotswolds towns which are the highlight of the trip!